MasteryCoding/python-activities/weather-forecast/wf.md

 ## Introduction

-In this activity, we are going to write a program that forecasts weather using the data collected by importing 3 modules: random, math, and statistics.
+In this activity, we are going to write a program that forecasts weather using the data collected by importing 3 modules: `random`, `math`, and `statistics`.

 ## Overview